supreethr23/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 In this lab, you will complete the following tasks:

-- Task 1: Authorize access to Azure SQL Database with Azure Active Directory
+- Task 1: Authorize access to Azure SQL Database with Microsoft Entra ID
 - Task 2: Manage access to database objects

 ## Estimated timing: 30 minutes